 Our water resources infrastructure is critical to maintaining America's competitiveness, but our financial resources are limited.
-To ensure greater fiscal responsibility, WRRDA:

-- Deauthorizes \$12 billion of old, inactive projects: Fiscal responsibility is a top priority.
-It is vital that Congress sets priorities for the Corps of Engineers and takes old, inactive studies and projects off the books.
-WRRDA establishes a process that will deauthorize old, inactive projects authorized prior to the Water Resources Development Act of 2007, that have not begun construction, or if they have begun construction, have not received any funds (federal or non-federal) in the last five years.
-Additionally, this process prioritizes deauthorization of the oldest projects that have been inactive for the longest. - Fully offsets new authorizations with deauthorizations: All new water resources infrastructure authorizations in WRRDA are fully offset by deauthorizations. - Sunsets new authorizations to prevent project backlogs: In order to prevent the accumulation of future backlogs, WRRDA terminates the authorization for any project authorized by the legislation after seven years unless construction has been initiated. - Reduces the inventory of properties that are not needed for the missions of the Corps of Engineers: To save taxpayer dollars and allow the Corps of Engineers to focus on core missions, WRRDA requires an assessment of all properties under the control of the Corps of Engineers and the development of an inventory of properties that are not needed for the missions of the Corps, and provides an opportunity for non-federal interests to take over those properties.

-STRENGTHENS OVERSIGHT, TRANSPARENCY, AND ACCOUNTABILITY

-Traditionally, Water Resources Development Acts authorized studies, modifications, and other specific projects that had not been recommended by the U. S. Army Corps Chief of Engineers, through a process driven by requests from Members of Congress.
+To ensure greater fiscal responsibility, WRRDA: • Deauthorizes \$18 billion of old, inactive projects: Fiscal responsibility is a top priority.
+It is vital that Congress sets priorities for the Corps of Engineers and takes old, inactive projects off the books.
+WRRDA establishes a process that will deauthorize old, inactive projects authorized prior to the Water Resources Development Act of 2007 that have not begun construction, or if they have begun construction, have not received any funds (federal or non-federal) in the last six years.
+Additionally, this process prioritizes deauthorization of the oldest projects that have been inactive for the longest. • More than fully offsets authorizations with deauthorizations: All authorizations in WRRDA are more than fully offset by deauthorizations.
+Specifically, WRRDA deauthorizes approximately \$6 billion more than it authorizes. • Sunsets new authorizations to prevent project backlogs: In order to prevent the accumulation of future backlogs, WRRDA terminates the authorization for any project authorized by the legislation after seven years unless construction has been initiated. • Reduces the inventory of properties that are not needed for the missions of the Corps of Engineers: To save taxpayer dollars and allow the Corps of Engineers to focus on core missions, WRRDA requires an assessment of all properties under the control of the Corps of Engineers and the development of an inventory of properties that are not needed for the missions of the Corps, and provides an opportunity for non-federal interests to take over those properties.
+STRENGTHENS OVERSIGHT, TRANSPARENCY, AND ACCOUNTABILITY Traditionally, Water Resources Development Acts authorized studies, modifications, and other specific projects that had not been recommended by the U.S. Army Corps Chief of Engineers, through a process driven by requests from Members of Congress.
 Under the current rules of the House of Representatives, authorization activities are no longer executed in this manner.

-The Water Resources Reform and Development Act (WRRDA) 2013 is one of the most policy and reform focused measures of its kind in the last two decades.
+The Water Resources Reform and Development Act (WRRDA) 2014 is one of the most policy and reform focused measures of its kind in the last two decades.
 The importance of identifying, prioritizing, and authorizing vital future water resources infrastructure activities remains, and WRRDA provides a path forward by increasing transparency, accountability, and Congressional oversight without ceding Constitutional Congressional responsibility to the executive branch.

-WRRDA contains no earmarks and establishes a new, transparent process to review and prioritize water resources development activities with strong Congressional oversight
+WRRDA contains no earmarks and establishes a new, transparent process to review and prioritize water resources development activities with strong Congressional oversight.
+The groundbreaking, transformative process established in the House passed WRRDA bill is carried forward in the WRRDA Conference Report.